NathanJGaul/notes/Bullet Writing/Bullet Formats.md

 ### Action Element

 - clearly describe the individual's specific contribution
-- defin the "level" of per
+- defin the "level" of performance
+	- did the member perform a task, or was the action performed at a higher level

+### Impact Element

+- explains how the individual's performance influsenced the next level and provides scope or influenc

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzcyMjI0ODgxLDEyOTg4OTI1ODUsNjEwMz
-gzMjI4XX0=
+eyJoaXN0b3J5IjpbMTMyMTUyNjc2NiwxMjk4ODkyNTg1LDYxMD
+M4MzIyOF19
 -->